firalabs/firadmin/README.md

 ##Migrations

-IF you want to use the default model provide by the package, you must run the migrations.
+IF you want to use the default model provide by the package, you must run the package migrations.

 ```bash
 php artisan migrate --package="firalabs/firadmin"